otseng/biblemate/README.md

 > sudo apt install texlive-full

+## Third-Party Text Editor [Optional]

+You can use a third-party text editor of your own choice.
+Enter `.backend` in the BibleMate AI prompt and specify the value of `DEFAULT_TEXT_EDITOR` with a command that calls your favorite text editor, e.g. `micro -softwrap true -wordwrap true`.
+To use the built-in text editor `etextedit` for making changes, you simply need one step, i.e. either save `Ctrl+S` or exit `Ctrl+Q`, to return to the BibleMate AI prompt.
+With third-party text editor, however, you need to save the changes first before exiting.

 ## 🛠️ Customization

 BibleMate AI is highly customizable.
 Advanced users can modify existing tools, create new ones, and even change the behavior of the AI agent by customizing system prompts.